mysablehats/dense_flow/README.md

 work in progress..

-#### TODO:

-- make same modifications to warp flow, cpu flow
-- remove/ fix saving of images (not functional with the many videos stream)
-- fix the change video image transition error
-- fix the normalization function (the CAST compiler def was not working and you changed for something else that does not make the same kinds of images - they used to look much grayer so the trained network might not work)
-- fix bug during execution when we don't have output for quite a while (I believe it is a jit compiler issue, but I am not sure).
-At least have it should error until the publisher actually starts doing its thing

-#### running
+#### Before running, set up networking

-you need to setup ros networking well with ros and docker. easier said than done; make sure hosts are visible to each other and present with their correct hostname on their respective /etc/hosts file (on the docker pc and roscore pc).
+You need to setup ros networking well with ros and docker (see http://wiki.ros.org/ROS/NetworkSetup and https://docs.docker.com/config/containers/container-networking/).

+Easier said than done; make sure hosts are visible to each other and present with their correct hostname on their respective /etc/hosts file (on the docker pc and roscore pc).
 I am not using docker compose, so you will need to set the right addresses in the entrypoint scripts of each docker container as well.

 Also, the roscore (in my case hostname:SATELLITE-S50-B; ip4:10.0.0.239) needs to forward packages to the docker network (which runs somewhere).
 In my case the docker pc has ip 10.0.0.7 and is connected to my physical network via interface enp8s0, so this network rule becomes: